What You'll Learn

 ---

 Your site shares a server with hundreds of others.
 When one of them gets slammed with traffic, your load times spike right along with theirs.
-No CDN.
-No edge caching.
-No image optimization pipeline.
-On mobile, your homepage is 4+ MB and takes 4 to 6 seconds to render.
-Data from WebPageTest and Google's PageSpeed benchmarks shows that 53% of mobile users bail out when a page crosses the 3-second threshold.
+There's no CDN, no edge caching, and no image optimization pipeline.
+On mobile, your homepage is often 4+ MB and takes 4 to 6 seconds to render.

 Your Core Web Vitals are likely in trouble.
 Google doesn't score these from a lab.
 It measures what actual visitors experience.
 So if your LCP is 5 seconds, Google knows, and your rankings reflect it.

 The brand piece matters too.
 Your site looks like every other template on the platform.
-Same typeface choices.
-Same layout patterns.
-Same generic feel.
-When someone lands on your page and then checks out a competitor who hired a real agency, the gap is immediate and uncomfortable.
-Template sites don't inspire trust.
+Same typeface choices, same layout patterns, same generic feel.
+When someone lands on your page and then checks out a competitor who hired a real team, the gap is immediate and uncomfortable.
+Template sites rarely inspire trust.
 They invite skepticism.

 ---

-The $3.99 plan keeps its true cost hidden in the fine print of what it doesn't include.
+The $3.99 plan keeps its true cost hidden in everything it doesn't include.

-Ongoing SEO maintenance.
-Someone tracking your keyword positions, running monthly audits, refreshing content, and building local citations.
+Tracking keyword positions.
+Running monthly audits.
+Refreshing content.
+Building local citations.
 The DIY platform hosts your page.
-Nobody there is watching whether you're ranking, whether your NAP data is consistent across the web, or whether Google's latest algorithm shift bumped you down a few notches.
+Nobody there is watching whether you're ranking, whether your NAP (name, address, phone) data is consistent across the web, or whether Google's latest algorithm shift bumped you down a few notches.

-Local SEO and GBP management.
-Your Google Business Profile is the single most powerful free lead generation tool available to local businesses.
+Your GBP is the single most powerful free lead generation tool available to local businesses.
 A DIY site doesn't touch it.
-An agency partner optimizes it, posts to it consistently, responds to reviews, and reads the insights data to understand what's actually working.
+An agency partner optimizes it, posts to it consistently, responds to reviews, and reads the insights data to understand what's working.

-AEO and GEO work.
-Structured data markup.
-FAQ schema.
-Content written to show up in People Also Ask boxes.
-Articles optimized for citation by AI engines.
-This traffic channel is growing fast, and DIY-built sites have zero footprint in it.
+FAQ schema, People Also Ask optimization, and articles written to surface in AI citations.
+This channel is growing fast, and DIY-built sites have zero footprint in it.

-Brand design and visual strategy.
 Custom typeface selections.
-A color palette built for your specific vertical and market.
-Photography and imagery that reinforce your positioning, not generic stock art with your logo dropped on top.
-A visual identity that was constructed deliberately, not assembled from a dropdown menu.
+A color palette built around your specific line of work.
+Photography that reinforces your positioning instead of generic stock art with a logo dropped on top.

-Ongoing iteration and support.
 Markets shift.
 Competitors refresh their sites.
-Google updates its algorithm.
-A DIY builder hands you the keys and says "good luck."
-An agency partner absorbs that operational overhead so you're not trying to manage your search presence while also running your actual business.
+Google updates its algorithm several times a year.
+A DIY builder hands you the keys and says good luck.
+A partner absorbs that overhead so you're not trying to manage your search presence while also running your actual business.

 ---